-- 20. Defendant was scheduled by the Debtors for claims against the Debtors as identified in particular on Exhibit A hereto (collectively the "Claims").
+- 20. Defendant filed Claim No. 1103 and was scheduled by the Debtors for claims against the Debtors as identified in particular on Exhibit A hereto (collectively the "Claims").
 The Claims are based on Notes and/or Units held by and commissions owed to Defendant. - 21.
 Defendant engaged in activities that generated investments in the Debtors.